Warfactory-Offical/Warfactory-2/README.md

 ## Playing

-The pack is technically playable but it's not really suitable for survival atm, if you want to play it go build the pack you skid
+The pack is technically playable, but it's not really suitable for survival atm, if you want to play it go build the pack you skid

 ## Building

-You need `Python3` and `Python Requests` installed.
-Building is done through running the `main.py` script.
+To build you will need python3.
+Run `./build/main.py`

 ## Credits